serverlessworkflow/specification/specification/README.md

 You can use the "max" property to set the upper bound on how many iterations may run in parallel.
 The default of the "max" property is zero, which places no limit on number of parallel executions.

-You can chose to define either states or actions to be executed, not both.
+You can choose to define either states or actions to be executed, not both.

 States defined in the "states" property of the ForEach state can only transition to each other and cannot transition to states outside of this state.